 The robotics market is a complex and multifaceted industry.
-It requires long development periods and talent that is in high-demand, to overcome the challenges it poses.
-In this post, we'll cover three of the biggest challenges facing robotics startups — and explain how we, at JT, think they can be solved.
+It requires long development periods and talent that is in high demand, to overcome the challenges it poses.
+In this post, we'll cover three of the biggest challenges facing robotics startups — and explain how we at JT IoT, think they can be solved.

 What is a service robot?

 We’re familiar with the use of robots in manufacturing, to automate production tasks on the factory floor, or substantially increase output levels by delivering in minutes what a human would be able to do in hours or days.
 But now, the focus has shifted — professional service robots are being designed to exist beyond manufacturing settings, helping automate tasks in retail, hospitality, healthcare and even at home.
 Some service robots are small — like the iRobot Roomba vacuum cleaner — and others are far larger, like Toyota’s autonomous car.